Matthew-Everitt/LogicSim/README.md

   Add dot language representations to everything - Connector, Device, Junction, AbsoluteVoltage, Polarized etc

-  Add connection seeking - Traverse all connections unless they've alreasy been covered, keep list of nodes, edges.
+  Add connection seeking - Traverse all connections unless they've already been covered, keep list of nodes, edges.
 Spew out a list of nodes, edges in dot.

 #  Add resistance finding.
 Same as above but store the chain and stop when you reach a fixed voltage.
 For normal voltages need to calculate voltage at other end along with the effective output impedance, then pretend to be a new src with those values.